 The good news is that there are currently federal and other incentive programs available that help homeowners to financially justify installing a PV system.
 We'll cover two such programs, but there may be other incentives available from the state or your local community, utility or even some installers.
-Commercial (including residential rental properties), non-profits and government entities in PA may have different programs\available.
+Commercial (including residential rental properties), non-profits and government entities in PA may have different programs_available7.
 Visit http://dsireusa.org for a great summary of the renewable energy and efficiency incentives throughout the US.
 Note: the PA Sunshine Grant program for residential and small businesses ran out of funding during 2013, and is now closed.
-We are hopeful that legislative efforts in Harrisburg may revive it at some point.

-- 1. Federal Income Tax Credits If you owe individual federal income taxes, you can claim a credit against those taxes (i.e. dollar for dollar reduction) of up to 30% of the costs you paid (not including DIY labor) for a solar system added to your primary residence through December 2016. - Solar Renewable Energy Credits (SREC) The state of Pennsylvania requires investor-owned utilities to include a very small percentage of their electricity sold in PA to be generated by solar.
+- 1. Federal Income Tax Credits8 If you owe individual federal income taxes, you can claim a credit against those taxes (i.e. dollar for dollar reduction) of up to 30% of the costs you paid (not including DIY labor) for a solar system added to your primary residence through at least December 2019. - Solar Renewable Energy Credits (SREC) The state of Pennsylvania requires investor-owned utilities to include a very small percentage of their electricity sold in PA to be generated by solar.
 The current requirement increases slightly each year to reach just 0.5% of their total "portfolio" in 2021.
-This is called a renewable portfolio standard (RPS), but the specific language used in PA is AEPS, or the alternative energy portfolio standard.
+This is called a renewable portfolio standard (RPS), but the specific language used in PA is AEPS, or the alternative energy portfolio standard9.
 To meet this requirement, the utilities need to purchase "credits" (i.e. each credit being the right to claim one megawatt-hour of solar production for this purpose) from generators, including from residential PV systems!
 Previously an SREC might sell for as much as \$250 and PV owners could sign multiple year advance supply contracts.
-However, due to some loopholes (e.g. generation outside of PA can qualify), the SREC market in PA has performed poorly and the current market price is only around \$30 for each
+However, due to some loopholes (e.g. generation outside of PA can qualify), the SREC market in PA has performed poorly and the current market price is only around \$15 for each MWhr (after market commissions and income taxes), or about 1.5 cents per kWhr.
+The future market for SRECs may change, but let's assume for now this price will be constant in the future.